tvkent/tvkent.github.io/3_research.md

 </figure></div>

 Meiotic recombination is a major population genetic parameter that determines the evolutionary dynamics in genomes, and has been described as the primary source shaping evolution (Stebbins 1950).
-Recombination tends to localize to certain genomic regions, which tend to be upstream of genes in regions of open chromatin in plants, where the average recombination rate is many times higher than the background rate.
+Recombination tends to localize to certain genomic regions, which are often upstream of genes in regions of open chromatin in plants, where the average recombination rate is many times higher than the background rate.
 Despite being a fundmental source of variation, we know surprisingly little, especially in plants, about how and why rates of recombination vary within and between species.
 Additionally, recombination rates have been theorized to evolve differently in species with contrasting mating systems, and the genomic landscape of recombination may evolve in response to other genomic features like transposable elements.
 I'm interested in how recombination rates evolve and the factors that determine their genomic distribution within and among species, particularly between selfers and outcrossers and between diploids and polyploids.